-Subsequent to an update to the General List being approved, it will be included in the next Pricing Framework IHPA develops (Note: depending on the timing of the approval, this may be the next calendar year).
+Following an update to the General List being approved, details of the policy decision will be outlined in the Pricing Framework (Note: depending on the timing of the approval, this may be the next calendar year).

 5. Verification of compliance